William Pacheco

 Santo Domingo

-He first put his hands in the clay with the intent to make a real pot when he was fifteen.
-He told us his primary teachers were his father, Gilbert, and his uncle, Robert Tenorio.
-Rose and Ione Pacheco, also potters, were in the family, too.
-But when it came time to make his own pottery, what stirred William's heart was open bowl forms decorated on the outside with dinosaurs.
-The next year, 1991, he was accepted as an exhibitor at the 19th Annual American Indian Festival & Market of the Natural History Museum of Los Angeles County, in California.
-Before he was 18, he won the Best of Division ribbon in the Youth category at the Santa Fe Indian Market.
-Those early pieces were signed "Andrew Pacheco" Unlike Peter Pan, William grew up, went to Harvard, and stopped making pots, and Andrew became William.
+William Andrew Pacheco was born in mid-October, 1975, to Gilbert and Paulita Pacheco of Santo Domingo Pueblo, both potters.
+Like a typical 10 year old boy, he was truly in love with dinosaurs, sauropods in particular, with long necks, big legs, droopy stomachs and long tails.
+He first put his hands in the clay to make a real pot when he was fifteen.
+His primary teachers were his father and his uncle, Robert Tenorio.
+But when it came time to make his own pottery, what stirred William's heart was open bowl forms decorated on the outside with dinosaur shapes.
+The next year, 1991, he was an exhibitor at the 19th Annual American Indian Festival & Market at the Natural History Museum in Los Angeles County, California.
+Then he won the Best of Division ribbon in the Youth category at the Santa Fe Indian Market.
+Those early pieces were signed "Andrew Pacheco" Unlike Peter Pan, William grew up, went to Harvard, stopped making pots, and Andrew became William.

 100 West San Francisco Street, Santa Fe, New Mexico 87501